tanvir-git/odoo-documentation/content/applications/general/users/delete_account.rst

 ============================
-Deleting an Odoo.com Account
+Deleting an CoquiAPPs.com Account
 ============================

-To delete your Odoo.com account, access the delete option by clicking on the user icon.
+To delete your CoquiAPPs.com account, access the delete option by clicking on the user icon.
 The delete option can be accessed by going to :menuselection:`My Account --> Edit Security Settings --> Delete Account`.
 It can also be accessed by going to https://coqui.cloud/my/home.

 .. danger::
-   Deleting an Odoo account is irreversible.
-Take caution when performing this action as the Odoo.com account will not be retrievable.
+   Deleting an CoquiAPPs account is irreversible.
+Take caution when performing this action as the CoquiAPPs.com account will not be retrievable.

 Upon clicking the :guilabel:`Delete Account` button, a pop-up window will appear, asking you to confirm the account deletion.